ogiusek/ioc/README.md

 // note: onInit isn't called
 // example getter: `func(c Dic, serviceA Service, serviceB ...)`
-// argument can be any service or `Dic` func GetMany(c Dic, getter any) error
+// argument can be any service or `Dic`
+// if getter returns only error its returned by GetMany func GetMany(c Dic, getter any) error
 ```